nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ## Private NPM Registry

-If your project consumes packages from a private registry, you'll have to set up an authentication step in a custom launch template.
-We recommend creating an `.npmrc` file.
+If your project consumes packages from a private registry, you'll have to set up an authentication step in a custom launch template and autenticate like you normally would, usually this is via a `.npmrc` or `.yarnrc` file.
 You can pass the auth token from your main agent, so it's available to the agent machines.

 ```yaml {% fileName=".nx/workflows/agents.yaml" %}
 launch-templates: